Methanol Vial Cross-contamination Risk

-Methanol vials have been adopted nationally for use in the preservation of soil samples for volatile organic compounds (VOCs), through both provincial and federal guidelines and regulations.
+Methanol vials are used nationally to preserve soil samples for volatile organic compounds (VOCs) through provincial and federal guidelines and regulations.

 The benefits of methanol vials over the previously-used glass jars for sample collection include longer hold times, improved stability of target VOC parameters and improved extraction efficiency.
 However, methanol is exceptionally volatile and can pose a contamination risk to other samples during transport.

 Should I be concerned?

 Methanol contamination will only be an issue if you intend on testing for methanol.
 Aside from Alberta (Tier 1) and BC (CSR Schedule 3.1), methanol is not a regulated parameter in any other jurisdiction.
 Therefore, for samples sourced outside of Alberta and BC this may not be an issue.
 However, if sampling within Alberta or BC, or your project scope involves testing for methanol, this will be a concern.

 Performed at Bureau Veritas’ Calgary laboratory, the study was structured as follows:

 - Two sample shipping coolers were placed in two separate cold-storage areas.

 - A single standard methanol vial used in the collection of field-preserved soil samples was placed inside each cooler.

 - Eight 100mL soil jars each containing 20mL of organic-free water were placed inside each cooler with their lids sealed.